 Welcome to you all – we look forward to working with each of you towards your goals!!

 ATHLETES RACING IN JUNE

-Good luck to all our athletes in their upcoming races.
+Good luck to all our athletes in their races.

 - Bali Olympic Distance – Meghann Blakemann and Bill Kosmopoulos (raising money for Dads in Distress) heading over to Bali on June 26.
-So only a couple more weeks to finalise their preparations.
+So a few more weeks to finalise their preparations.